Could You Benefit from Extra L-Glutamine?

 A 2011 study published in the Yonsei Medical Journal found that glutamine supports the immune system and is especially beneficial for patients in the hospital and those fighting viruses or overwhelming infections.
 (Kim, 2011) Clinically, we have found that our clients looking for better digestion and fewer cravings have greatly benefited from an L-glutamine supplement.

 If you have anxiety, sugar or alcohol cravings, constipation or diarrhea, a poor immune system, low muscle mass, poor wound healing or slow recovery after workouts, you may want to supplement with L-glutamine.
 L-Glutamine comes in two forms; pick whichever works for you, capsules or powder.
+Both are on sale this month during the 15% off sale, stock up.

 - Kim, H. A. National Institutes of Health, US National Library of Medicine, (2011).
 Glutamine as an immunonutrient (PMCID: PMC3220259).
 Retrieved from Yonsei Medical Journal website: http://www.ncbi.nlm.nih.gov/pubmed/22028151